anjesh/wsis-projects-2015/scrapper/readme.md

 WSIS Nominated Projects 2015 Scraper
 ====================================

-I wanted to see the total number of nominated projects in the WSIS list.
-It would be interesting to see which country sees the highest number of projects.
 Here's a quick js which you could run directly in the console and scrape all the required data.

 ## How to run?